GustavoRizzo/simulation-covid-js/README.md

-# simulation-covid-js
+# What is this?

-Try replicate the washington post, using this vídeo https://www.youtube.com/watch?v=rhLTJ4Tjyyo
+Try replicate the washington post, base on this vídeo https://www.youtube.com/watch?v=rhLTJ4Tjyyo

+# How to run?

+`npm run dev`

+# How to build publish?

+`npm run prod`